alqinsidev/auction-online-system/README.md

 - This command will create the necessary tables and schema in the specified database.

+7. Run RabbitMQ with rabbitmq_delayed_message_exchange enabled:

+- You can use docker container version by running `docker run -d --name rabbitmq-broker -p  5672:5672 -p 15672:15672 alqinsidev/rabbitmq-delay-feature`

 ## Getting Started
+In order to run the project you have 2 option

+### Running project sepparetly

 1. Start the frontend server: `cd frontend && npm preview`